Living in Harmony With Canada Geese

 About Geese

 Geese possess many of the qualities that humans value and strive to attain.
-Devoted to each other, goose couples mate for life, raise and protect their babies together, and take care of one another.
+Devoted to each other, goose couples partner for life, raise and protect their babies together, and take care of one another.
 Geese also use teamwork when flying in formation.
 They will honk to encourage each other, and if a goose gets sick, wounded, or shot down, two flockmates will stay with the goose until he or she dies or is able to fly again.

 Did You Know?